SaltyAom/just-use-elysia/src/pages/index.md

 <small>This article might be heavily opinionated and biased.
 Feels free to disagree with any parts.
 This article has a passive aggressive tone to convey the similar atmosphere to justfuckinguse___ and motherfuckingwebsite.</small>

 ## TypeScript sucks
 You wrote 1,000,000 interface only to have it mismatch at runtime.
-TypeScript is just a type checker and does not guarantee type integrity at runtime.
+TypeScript is a compile-time type checker and does not guarantee type integrity at runtime.

 **"But there's Zod or ArkType or TypeBox or-"** the problem is not only with validation library but ok I'll bite.